lijuan33/affiliate_comparison/README.md

  Affiliate Comparison
 =======================
-A check on data consistency across 2 data sources
+A check on data consistency across 2 data sources.

 This repository contains all the code to reproduce the results and findings below.

 A simple script written in python has been created to execute the comparison of the data sets downloaded from ShopBack affiliate networks and the data sets downloaded from the new commission tables in our database.